For shared immutable key–value and time series databases

 read permission is only relevant if the stream is read-protected (requires MultiChain Enterprise).
 It is not possible to create more than one stream in a single transaction, or to combine stream creation with initial or follow-on asset issuance.

 Each stream item is encoded in a single transaction output (see below), which is easy to create using the

-publish command.
-If raw transactions are used, a single transaction can write to multiple streams atomically using multiple outputs, but it cannot write more than one item to a particular stream.
+publishmulti command or raw transactions.
 The publishers of a stream item are defined by the addresses used in the inputs which signed the output containing that item.
-If an input spends a pay-to-scripthash (P2SH) multisig output, the P2SH address is considered as the item publisher, independent of the actual public keys used in the input.
+(If an input spends a pay-to-scripthash P2SH multisig output, the P2SH address is considered as the item publisher, independent of the actual public keys used in the input.)

 activate permissions, while